 How I rejoiced when non-Member of Parliament Nigel Farage failed (again) to win a seat at the last general election!
 A terrible overall result, but at least non-Member of Parliament Nigel Farage is going to go away and shut up, I thought.
 No such luck.

 Non-Member of Parliament Nigel Farage says and does appalling things as a matter of routine.
 See, for example, his statement (above) that ‘we won it without a bullet being fired’, which I would have thought was the minimum requirement, and, oh yes, there were those bullets that killed Jo Cox MP on the same day as Farage’s hateful pseudo-Nazi ‘breaking point’ poster was unveiled, something he described as an ‘unfortunate’ coincidence.
 For other people, one comment like that would be the end of their career.
 Trump, Gove, Johnson, non-Member of Parliament Nigel Farage and the like get away with it because they aren’t appealing to people’s thoughts, but their feelings.
 Non-Member of Parliament Nigel Farage tells people who already agree with him that yes, the ‘feelings’ you have are totally valid: membership of the EU does somehow make your local hospital a bit crappier, your policemen scarcer, your child’s school crowded with African refugees and your road bumpy and full of pot-holes.
-It seems to me that whether or not there is a causal link between the EU and your local woes, your feelings on the subject are really neither here nor there until you have some actual data.
+It seems to me that whether or not there is a causal link between the EU and your local woes, your ‘feelings’ on the subject are really neither here nor there until you have some actual data.
 What non-Member of Parliament Nigel Farage et al. have achieved is to state out loud, in public that the data is neither here nor there, and feelings are everything.
 Are people like Trump, Gove, Johnson and non-Member of Parliament Nigel Farage very clever, then, or are the people that listen to them very stupid?
 The answer is, I think, neither.
 They don’t need to be very clever, or even clever.
-They just need to be slightly cleverer than the people who think they agree with them.
-Non-Member of Parliament Nigel Farage has run for election to the House of Commons seven times, and every time he has been unsuccessful.
-This shows that he doesn’t need to be right, and he doesn’t need to be elected; he doesn’t even need to be important.
-He just needs to sound absolutely certain that he’s all three.
+They just need to be slightly cleverer than the people who think they might agree with them.
+Non-Member of Parliament Nigel Farage has run for election to the House of Commons seven times, and every time he has been unsuccessful, and yet he’s a regular guest on Question Time, Today and the like, constantly given the air-time and attention he so clearly craves, and thus appearing to represent a far larger group of people than he actually does.
+In other words, he doesn’t need to be right, and he doesn’t need to be elected; he doesn’t even need to be important.
+He just needs to sound absolutely certain that he’s all three, and to be given a public platform with which to do so.

 The third and final thing I have learned from the referendum is that I have no idea why people vote the way they do.
 We ask people to vote, but as I pointed out earlier, we don’t ask them why they are voting the way they are (and as I’ll argue below, I’m not sure people can articulate why with any great accuracy).
 Further, because we don’t know why people voted the way they did, the data we do have can be interpreted and/or manipulated in any number of ways.
 For example, we can point to the suggestion that more educated people tended to vote Remain, and conclude that ‘being educated causes you to vote Remain’, but that’s not a strong inference.
 It may be that people with a degree are more likely to have met large numbers of young, well-educated, articulate and charming foreigners during their time at university (I certainly did), and therefore think of ‘migrants’ in completely different terms to someone living on a council estate in central Leeds surrounded by people speaking Foreign.
 It could also suggest any number of other things.
 My father pointed out that many people in his age group appear to have voted Leave, but that doesn’t mean their age necessarily has any relationship with that decision.
 This morning, Radio 4 reported on ‘David Cameron’s analysis of the referendum data’ and really, I’m dying to know: what analysis?
 What data?
 The people may have spoken, but I think mainly what we said was, ‘wait.
 What?
 WHAT?’